wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Wazuh API endpoints require authentication in order to be used.
 Therefore, all calls must include a JSON Web Token.
 JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 Follow the steps below to log in and obtain a token in order to run any endpoint:

 1. Use the cURL command to log in, the API will provide a JWT token upon success.
 Replace <user> and <password> with yours.
 By default, the user is ``wazuh`` and the password is ``wazuh``.
 If ``SSL`` (https) is enabled in the API and it is using the default **self-signed certificates**, it will be necessary to add the parameter ``-k``.
-Use the ``raw`` option to get the token in a plain text format, this way, we will be able to export the token to an environment variable and make API requests in an easier way.
-Using ``raw=true`` is highly recommended as tokens could be long and difficult to use.
+Use the ``raw`` option to get the token in a plain text format.
+Querying the login endpoint with ``raw=true`` is highly recommended when using cURL commands as tokens could be really long and difficult to handle otherwise.
+Exporting the token to an environment variable will ease the use of API requests after login.

     .. code-block:: console